mrezanvari/PendulumSynth_Public/README.md

 https://user-images.githubusercontent.com/19628148/138608542-8e42e0b6-f3e0-4e13-86f7-b399832cbad7.mp4

 ## Support
 If you like the project, you can support me or help with the development!
 Simply clone the repo and commit!
+Much thanks! 🙌🏼
 <br/>

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/mrezanvari)